-COC payment standard for manufactured homes is determined in accordance with 24 CFR 982.505 and is the payment standard used for COC's HCV program.
+The PHA payment standard for manufactured homes is determined in accordance with 24 CFR 982.505 and is the payment standard used for the PHA's HCV program.
 It is based on the applicable FMR for the area in which the manufactured home space is located.